Promoting Your Park

 Promoting Your Park Project

-Whether your new park project is meant mainly for residents, or if it’s part of a strategy to draw in visitors to your community, people need to know about it, and how to find it!
+Whether your new project is meant for residents, or if it’s part of a strategy to draw visitors to your community, people need to know about it and how to find it!

-In some cases, a park project might be years in development, and residents are eager to start using it.
+In some cases, a project might be years in development and residents are eager to start using it.
 In this case, having a newsletter email list of those already interested and engaged can help you promote and generate excitement for your project.

-Events are a great way to bring an engaged group out to a park, whether it’s a festival or trade fair, or an exploration event co-hosted with another organization.
-For example, if you’ve added amenities to your conservation area for cross country skiers and winter hikers, hosting an event with your nordic ski club is a great way to get the word out.
-They can bring out their members, and having a festive element might bring out some newbies to the sport as well.
+Events are a terrific way to bring an engaged group out to a park, whether it’s a festival or trade fair, or an exploration event co-hosted with another organization.
+For example, if you have added amenities to your conservation area for cross country skiers and winter hikers, hosting an event with your Nordic ski club is a great way to get the word out.
+They can bring out their members and having a festive element might bring out some newbies to the sport as well.

 Finding Your Way

-If your park project benefits visitor traffic, or is intended as an attraction to bring in travellers, an essential part of the planning should go towards wayfinding signs and online information to guide users.
+If your project benefits from visitor traffic or is intended as an attraction to bring in travelers, an essential part of the planning will be wayfinding signs and online information to guide users.

-Additionally, implementing good road signs to direct street and highway traffic to a new publicly accessible park or conservation area benefits both residents and travellers.
+Additionally, implementing good road signs to direct street and highway traffic to a new publicly accessible park or conservation area benefits both residents and travelers.

-Once they’ve found the park, your park wayfinding signs can pick up the rest!
+Once they have found the right spot, your wayfinding signs can pick up the rest!
 Use information signs at parking spots to provide information about the park or trail network, and ensure that trailhead signs are clear and easy to spot from common access points.
 Your users will thank you for the guidance!

 Learning As You Go

-There are a number of benefits to investing in an interpretive or information centre for your park, and a number of expenses to consider, too.
-Setting up an information centre doesn’t need to be an expensive undertaking.
-Look for opportunities in the community to integrate a park interpretive centre or information hub into an existing building.
+There are several benefits to investing in an interpretive or information centre for your park, and a few expenses to consider, too.
+Setting up an information centre does not need to be an expensive undertaking.
+Look for opportunities in the community to integrate an interpretive centre, signage, or an information hub into an existing building.

 For a conservation area, an interpretive centre can be an important focus point for education efforts, providing spaces for schools to offer outdoor programs, and also handy ways to provide amenities to park visitors.